WEEKEND & DAY LONG RETREATS

 I would highly recommend workshops coordinated and facilitated by Ms. Minney.
 She is down to earth, humorous, and a wealth of knowledge.
 If you have the opportunity to attend, by all means, sign up quickly before they fill up!
 Holly Knight, Calhoun County, WV

-Lisa Minney has been writing professionally for more than twenty-five years, and she served as the publisher and editor of Two-Lane Livin’ Magazine for ten years.
-Her writing has also appeared in Entropy Magazine, GreenPrints Magazine, Wonderful West Virginia Magazine, The Trillium, and other publications, and she has work appearing in three upcoming anthologies.
+Lisa Hayes-Minney has been writing professionally for more than twenty-five years, and she produced Two-Lane Livin’ Magazine for ten years.
+Her writing has also appeared in Entropy Magazine, GreenPrints Magazine, Wonderful West Virginia Magazine, The Trillium, Dragonspeak, The Charleson Anvil, DoveTales Magazine, and other publications.
 She is a member of West Virginia Writers, Appalachian Writers, and the Nonfiction Authors Association.

-Lisa received her Masters of Fine Arts in Creative Writing at West Virginia Wesleyan College.
-She also has degrees in Liberal Arts, English, and Journalism.
-In addition, Lisa has training in Travel Writing and library science, and she serves as Library Director at Gilmer Public Library.
-She is more than willing to come to your location to offer retreats and workshops.
+Lisa holds a Masters of Fine Arts in Creative Writing and has degrees in Liberal Arts, English, and Journalism.
+In addition, Lisa has training in Travel Writing, Journal Writing, and Copywriting.

 I attended the Writer’s Workshop conducted by Lisa, and must say it was one of the best workshops I have attended in quite some time.
 Lisa worked hard on this project and it showed.
 She was well prepared with prompts and stories to compliment the prompts.
 The location, the exercises, and the food was excellent.
 I was able to accomplish my goal for the workshop, which was to come away with writings and drafts to take home and continue with my writing.
 The workshop was geared to participants of all levels of writing (which was an added bonus) and I know everyone came away with new writing.